 I recently came to the park with my sister Nicole and my nephew Niko.
 He’s only one, but he’s already been three times!
 She says it’s never too early to visit Disneyland.
 During his first two visits, he wasn’t walking yet.
 This time Niko was able to meet Mickey inside Mickey’s House in Toontown, and walk around and soak in all the fun.
 He loves cars so you can imagine how excited he was when he saw them driving around California Adventure.
 Pure joy!

 Even though he had already been there before as a baby, everything was new to Niko this time around.
 Although he might not remember it now, he had the biggest smile when he met Mickey and Goofy.
 It lit up his world to see his favorite characters in real life.
-Remember to slow down and take it easy.
 There is no rush.
 You won’t get to do everything, but remember the trip is about them, not you.

 Bring plenty of food and water.